 The Campus Safety Services (CSS) Department Engagement and Inclusion Officer (EIO) Program represents the department’s effort to be an active partner in improving the campus climate.
 CSS believes our entire community should be invested in cultivating an inclusive campus and has collaborated with several university departments and student groups to continually improve these efforts.

 The aim of the EIO Program is to help CSS engage and interact with our campus community while also building mutual respect and trust between community members and officers.
+This work will be guided by the institutional Action Plan – CSS Service Excellence and Community Engagement.
 The EIO will work with partner departments and student groups to increase opportunities for interaction with community members in non-law enforcement related settings.
-The EIO will work towards these objectives in collaboration with the Community Liaison Officer, Brittany Basten.
+The EIO will work towards these objectives in collaboration with the Community Safety Co-ordinator.

 - Foster a culture of respect and equity in which all students and staff can prosper without fear or discrimination.